Gjum/gagar/README.md

 Installation
 ------------
-First install agarnet:
+First of all, install the GTK dependencies.

-    pip install agarnet

-Under Arch Linux, you then want to run
+Under Arch Linux, run

     pacman -S python-gobject python-cairo pygtk

-to install the GTK dependencies.
 Other distros should have similar packages.

-Someone also got it to work on Mac using MacPorts.
+Someone told me it works on Mac using MacPorts.
+If you get it to work, please comment on [this issue](https://github.com/Gjum/gagar/issues/8), so I can add instructions for your system.

+The client itself cn be installed from [PyPI](https://pypi.python.org/pypi?name=gagar&:action=display) with

+    pip install gagar

+or, if you want to get the source code,

+    git clone git@github.com:Gjum/gagar.git
+    cd gagar/
+    python3 setup.py install

 Run the GUI with

-    python3 main.py -h
+    gagar -h

 Controls
 --------